-The Early Help and Prevention Service works to help:
+The Early Help and Prevention Service work to help:

-- local children, families and young people with many needs
+- children, young people and their families with a range of needs

-Often this requires support from a number of partner organisations and sometimes it can be for families who no longer need help from children’s social care.
+Often our work requires support from a number of partners.
+Sometimes it can be for families who no longer need help from children’s social care.

-The Early Help and Prevention multi-agency team works in the following districts:
+Our Early Help and Prevention Teams work in the following districts:

 - Chester and Rural

 Call your district team if you have a concern or want to speak to someone for advice.